 Is Your Blog post Image SEO Friendly?

-I must confess, my blog post images haven’t been doing well as they have not been optimized for Search Engine in the best.
+I must confess, my blog post images haven’t been doing well, because they have not been optimized for Search Engine in the best Way.
 Like I will always say, “It’s not too late to learn”.
 So, if you are that blogger who simply download, edit and upload, this is for you.
-I’ve learnt something new, it’s time for you to.
+I’ve learnt something new, it’s time for you too.

 How To Make Your Blog Post Images SEO Friendly.